operating-systems concurrency

 Deadlock Recovery

-Deadlock recovery is the process of resolving a deadlock once it has been identified by a detection algorithm.
+Deadlock recovery resolves a deadlock once identified by a detection algorithm.
 The goal is to break the circular dependency and return the system to a safe state.

 Process Termination

-• Abort all deadlocked processes: The simplest but most expensive method, as all progress is lost.
+Abort all deadlocked processes: Simplest but most expensive; all progress is lost.

-• Abort one process at a time: Abort processes sequentially and rerun the detection algorithm until the deadlock is cleared.
+Abort one at a time: Sequentially abort processes and rerun detection until deadlock clears.

 Resource Preemption

-• Preempt resources: Gradually take resources away from deadlocked processes and give them to others until the cycle is broken.
+Preempt resources: Forcibly take resources from deadlocked processes and assign them to others until the cycle breaks.

-• Rollback: To avoid inconsistent states, the process from which resources were taken must be rolled back to a previous checkpoint where it did not hold the resource.
+Rollback: To avoid inconsistent states, the victim must be rolled back to a previous checkpoint.

-• Starvation: The OS must ensure that the same process is not always chosen as the victim for preemption.
+Starvation prevention: Ensure the same process is not repeatedly chosen as the victim.

 Integrated Strategy

-Most modern operating systems use a combination of strategies tailored to specific resource classes (e.g., using preemption for memory and avoidance for complex I/O devices).
+Most operating systems combine strategies tailored to resource classes: preemption for memory, avoidance for complex I/O devices.